 Wednesday 22 September is National Fitness Day .
 National Fitness Day raises awareness of the importance of exercise.
 At a time when anxiety and mental health problems have increased in young people, because of the pandemic , getting active has never been more important.
-It could also be the key to some behaviour problems.

 Why exercise is good for you